JMDirksen/PortMonitor/README.md

 --|--|--
 PORT_LIST | example.com:80 example.com:443 | A space delimited list of host:port strings
-INTERVAL | 300 | The interval in seconds before testing the ports again TIMEOUT | 3 | Number of seconds to wait for a connection to be made NTFY_TOPIC | PortMonitor | The [ntfy topic](https://docs.ntfy.sh/?h=topic#step-1-get-the-app) to send the push notifications to
+INTERVAL | 300 | The interval in seconds before testing the ports again INTERVAL_ON_ERROR | 10 | The interval in seconds before testing the ports again when there has been an error during last checks
+TIMEOUT | 3 | Number of seconds to wait for a connection to be made NTFY_TOPIC | PortMonitor | The [ntfy topic](https://docs.ntfy.sh/?h=topic#step-1-get-the-app) to send the push notifications to